2 Hero Spotlights in Honor of Black History Month

-There was not only loan bias, but also information asymmetry when it came to women collecting knowledge about loans and financing options.
+There was not only gendered loan bias, but also roadblocks for women trying to collect information about loans and financing options.

-So, Novellus (who has a Masters in IT and a PhD in systems engineering) created EnrichHer.
-It’s a fintech platform that connects women and/or person-of-color founded companies to a variety of funding sources (both institutional and private investors).
+So to fill the gaps, Novellus (who has a Masters in IT and a PhD in systems engineering) created EnrichHer.
+It’s a fintech platform that connects women and/or person-of-color founded companies to a variety of funding sources, both institutional and private investors.

 EnrichHer not only matches startups to sources of capital, but also provides coaching, grant resources, and even a new dating service for business creatives!

-In an interview with TheTechPanda, Novellus is quoted as saying:
+In an interview with TheTechPanda, Novellus is quoted saying: